 Synaptic transmission and its plasticity are not occurring in empty space, obviously, but in an environment that contains neurons but also glial cells and extracellular matrix.
-How this interaction of neurons and an abundant subtype of glia (astrocytes) determines hippocampal network function is what our research primarily focuses on.
+How such interactions of neurons and an abundant subtype of glia (astrocytes) determine hippocampal network function and dysfunction in disease is what our research primarily focuses on.
 The experimental techniques we are mainly using are electrophysiology in its various flavors, two-photon excitation fluorescence microscopy, analysis using custom written software (e.g. in Matlab) and numerical simulations (e.g. NEURON).
 See below for examples of typical experiments.

 Please also see our recent publications.

 Current funding: German Research Foundation (DFG, SFB1089, SPP1757 and invidivudal projects) and EU (ITN EUGliaPhD)

 Previous funding: NRW-Rückkehrerprogramm, Human Frontiers Science Programme, UCL Excellence Fellowship, DAAD.

 An example of how the fine processes of astrocytes (red) approach synaptic spines on a CA1 pyramidal cell dendrite (green).
 This was visualized in a recent study using super-resolved expansion microscopy, in which we revealed a principle that governs how strongly astrocytic processes cover individual synapses (also see full paper).
 Unexpectedly, large and strong synapses were less efficiently covered by astrocytic branches and controlled by glutamate uptake compared to smaller synapses.